Uttar Pradesh: Demographics

-Uttar Pradesh is home to the highest numbers of both Hindus and Muslims, who make up roughly 80% and 19% of the population respectively.
-Hinduism is the predominant religion, and is especially strong in rural areas.
-Islam is more prominent in urban areas and northwestern parts of the state, where they form a majority in two districts.
-There are small pockets of Jainism in urban areas in the northwest and in Bundelkhand, while many Sikhs, mainly descendants of refugees from Partition, are settled in northern districts bordering Uttarakhand or Nepal.

-The literacy rate of the state at the 2011 census was 67.7 per cent, which was below the national average of 74 per cent.
+The 2011 literacy rate was 67.7 per cent, which was below the national average of 74 per cent.
 The literacy rate for men is 79 per cent and for women 59 per cent.
-In 2001 the literacy rate in the state stood at 56 per cent overall, 67 per cent for men and 43 per cent for women.
+The 2001 literacy rate was 56 per cent overall, 67 per cent for men and 43 per cent for women.
 A report based on a National Statistical Office (NSO) survey (Note: National Sample Survey from July 2017 to June 2018 provides state-wise details of literacy rates among persons aged seven and above.) revealed that Uttar Pradesh's literacy rate is 73 per cent, less than the national average of 77.7 per cent.
 According to the report, in the rural region, the literacy rate among men is 80.5 per cent and women is 60.4 per cent, while in urban areas, the literacy rate among men is 86.8 per cent and women is 74.9 per cent.

+Economically, a large number of the population lives below the poverty line.
+As per a World Bank document released in 2016, the pace of poverty reduction in the state has been slower than the rest of the country.
+Estimates released by the Reserve Bank of India for the year 2011–12 revealed that the state had 59.819 million people below the poverty line, the most for any state in India.
+The central and eastern districts in particular have very high levels of poverty.
+The state is also experiencing widening consumption inequality.
+As per the report of the Ministry of Statistics and Programme Implementation released in 2020, the state per capita income is below ₹80 thousand per annum.